codyshepherd/lunar-rocks/docs/server_design_spec.md

 ### Board
 Member | Type | Notes
 -------|------|------
-bitboard | [[[Bool]]] | A 3-D array of binary values bpm      | Int        | Hardcoded to begin; stretch goal is making this user-settable
+romm     | RoomId     | Identifies to which room the board belongs bitboard | [[[Bool]]] | A 3-D array of binary values bpm      | Int        | Hardcoded to begin; stretch goal is making this user-settable